invana/web-parsers/docs/index.md

 # Web Parser

 ## Introduction

-Web Parser lets you convert HTML, XML data into JSON using YAML configurations and occasionally with pythonic functions.
+Simple, extendable HTML and XML data extraction engine using YAML configurations and some times pythonic extractors.

 ## Requirements